RupakCDas/Financial-Data-Analyst-Problems-Solutions/README.md

 Approach: union all rule flags into a risk score per account or transaction.

-## #2 TASK :  Customer Churn & Revenue Retention Analysis
+## PROBLEM 2 :  Customer Churn & Revenue Retention Tracking
 The SQL builds cohort retention tables, MRR movement (new/expansion/contraction/churn), and a churn early-warning system.

 #### TASK 1: MRR Movement — New / Expansion / Contraction / Churn